 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-i: (2.8.1-2.8.2.)
+Anita Kumari: (2.8.1-2.8.2.)
+The most delicate step is the polymerization of the gel under the coverslip, that must be done relatively quickly, taking care of squeezing uniformly the gel under the coverslip.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Judith Pineau: Following this procedure, fluorescent-protein expressing B lymphocytes can be used to simultaneously assess the localization of intracellular structure and force patterning.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Paolo Pierobon: by combining it with genetic or chemical perturbations, this technique can be used to assess the role of specific proteins on cell contratility and antigen uptake.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.